AdobeDocs/dynamic-media-classic.en/help/using/asset-folders.md

 ---
 # Work with asset folders{#working-with-asset-folders}

-File assets in the Adobe Dynamic Media Classic are kept in folders.
-These folders are listed in alphabetical order in the Asset Library Panel.
-Before uploading files from your computer or network to Adobe Dynamic Media Classic, you are asked to name a folder for storing the files.
+File assets in Adobe Dynamic Media Classic are kept in folders.
+These folders are listed alphabetically in the Asset Library Panel.
+Before uploading files from your computer or network to Adobe Dynamic Media Classic, you are asked to name a folder in which to store them.
 Create these folders before uploading any files.

-Be sure to establish a folder structure and organization for storing your files on Adobe Dynamic Media Classic before uploading files.
+Be sure to establish a folder structure and organization for storing your files in Adobe Dynamic Media Classic before uploading files.

 ## Display, move, hide, and open folders {#displaying-moving-hiding-and-opening-folders}